-West Elm, owned by parent company Williams-Sonoma Inc. is a great industry leader example who has adopted PWA technology for their mobile commerce experience.
+West Elm, owned by parent company Williams-Sonoma Inc. is a great PWA example of an industry leader adopting modern technology for their mobile commerce experience.
 The modern style of their products is matched on their PWA experience with a sleek, stylish look and feel for their 4 million monthly users.
 Their eCommerce progressive web app brought them a 15% increase in average time on site, and a 9% lift in conversions.

 Target receives an impressive +100M monthly visitors, but still faces tough competition with Amazon and Walmart — two leading eCommerce enterprises who’ve adopted modern technology and woo their customers.
 Target focused on creating a more seamless transition between mobile and desktop after a survey revealed that 80 percent of Target shoppers start their retail experience on one device and are likely to finish on another.
 To quickly respond to the ever-evolving landscape, a PWA became their solution to enhance some of their core digital-store offerings and provide an engaging, unified experience for shoppers on mobile and desktop.

 Walmart wins in all categories.
 Walmart.com and Walmart Groceries use modern technology to optimize their mobile and desktop online shopping experience.
 With over 11,700 worldwide locations, the retail giant wanted to awe all customers “when they walk into our stores or click around our site,” states Walmart U.S. COO, Judith McKenna.
 Modern technology has dramatically affected their online immersive experience and the way they view site speed as it correlates with time spent on-site.
 The eCommerce site found that for every 100 ms of page load improvement there was up to one-percent increase in incremental revenue.